sigmod/sqlpp/document.md

     ]

 ## <a id="Limit_clauses">Limit clauses
-Limit clause is used to bound the result set to a constant size.
+The `LIMIT` clause is used to limit the result set to a constant size.
 The use of the `LIMIT` clause is illustrated in the next example.

 #### Example